Budgeting

 Best Time To Buy a TV

-In 1970, my parents purchased a brand-new RCA Console TV with a record player (that’s an old music device, kids).
-The cost was $500, which is equivalent to $3300 in today’s economy.
-They saved their pennies and had no plans to “trade up” in a few years.
-That TV was an investment, one that served them well for the next two decades.
-Imagine that for a moment.
+Back in 1970, my parents bought a brand-new RCA Console TV with a built-in record player (that’s an old music device for younger readers).
+The price tag was $500, equivalent to roughly $3300 in today’s dollars.
+They carefully saved up for this purchase with no intention of “upgrading” anytime soon.
+That television represented a significant investment — one that faithfully served their family for the next two decades.
+Just imagine that level of longevity.

-You can still buy a TV today for $500, but that’s not nearly the sacrifice it was fifty years ago.
-Folks aren’t looking at a long-term solution for the 5 ½ hours of TV and video they watch every day.
-They just want the best picture and the most updated model.
+While you can still purchase a TV today for $500, it doesn’t represent nearly the same financial sacrifice as it did fifty years ago.
+Today’s consumers aren’t seeking long-term solutions for the 5 ½ hours of television and video content they consume daily.
+Instead, they prioritize superior picture quality and the latest model features.

 Flat Screen TV Minimalist Setting